BillyNgo/cat-breed-service/README.md

 Description
 ----------------------------------------------------------------------------------------------------------------------
+Everyone loves cats.
+To meet the high demand for beautiful cat images, we need to be able to provide pictures of cats at a moment's notice whenever someone requests them via the internet.
+The primary goal of this exercise is to structure and build an API that allows users to upload and receive cute cat images.

 Sample .NET Core Web API application implemented with CQRS, Mediator Pattern approach and Domain Driven Design using Clean Architecture.

 ![alt text](https://github.com/BillyNgo/CatBreedService/blob/main/mediatr.png)